 - a small pinch of kosher salt

-- In a medium bowl, whisk together 12 egg yolks, 1 3/4 cups sweetened condensed milk, 1 1/2 cups evaporated milk, the fresh zest from 2 medium oranges, and a small pinch of kosher salt.
+- In a medium bowl, whisk together the egg yolks, sweetened condensed milk, evaporated milk, orange zest, and salt.
 Continue whisking until the mixture is homogenous and fully combined; it should be slightly thick, and have orange zest incorporated throughout the batter.
 Pour the batter into the cake pan and cover the top tightly with aluminum foil.

 - Place the covered cake pan in a baking tray with high sides.
 Pour the boiling water (from the 2nd step) into the baking tray until water reaches halfway up the side of the cake pan.
 Carefully transfer to the preheated oven and bake for 40 to 50 minutes, until the sides of the flan are set but the center still wobbles just a little bit.
 The flan will continue to bake and set after it's pulled out the oven, so you don't want to overbake it!
 The center should still jiggle and wobble.
 You can test this by taking a butter knife and tapping the sides of the pan occasionally — unlike cakes where it's important to keep the oven door closed, flans can handle temperature changes and won't be affected if you open the oven door to check the wobble situation occasionally.